In this article, we’re going to explain:

-The most helpful yet least scientific approach is to perform a comparative analysis.
+The most helpful yet least scientific approach is to perform a comparative analysis or comparable domains.
 In other words, you research the data from recent sales to see what the marketplace is paying for certain domains.

-EstiBot is the most commonly used appraisal service.
+EstiBot is the most commonly used free domain appraisal tool or service.
 (And because of this, it’s become a very real factor in domain transactions.)
-It’s the most authoritative voice on website valuations and can be used for additional leverage when buying or selling.
+It’s the most authoritative voice on website domain valuation tools and can be used for additional leverage when buying or selling.

-Other good domain name valuation tools include DomainIndex and Sedo.
-When using a service to determine a price for your website, it’s a good idea to get as many valuations from as many different places as possible.
+Other good domain valuation tools include DomainIndex and Sedo.
+When using a service to determine a price for your website, it’s a good idea to get as many domain valuation tools from as many different places as possible.
 Take the average of the three, and this should give you an informed number to work with.

 The third primary option is to put your domain name up for sale.
 Based on the factors mentioned above, set a starting price and minimum price.
 You might not sell your domain the first time around, but you’ll learn a lot about the potential valuation based on the feedback.